 This dissertation contains six chapters in total.
 Besides, this study also contains some preliminary elements, references and appendices as well.
 The first chapter of this study describes introduction of the study including background, statement of the problem, scope, objectives and organization of the study.
 The second chapter describes the review of literature of the previous literature relevant to the objectives of this study.
-In chapter three, methodology of the study area and sample selection, and presentation of the results as well.
-Chapter four describes the demographic and information literacy related features of the study including the level of students' information literacy skill, the level of the role of university library, the impact of university library role on the students' information literacy skill, and the major constraints to achieve students' information literacy skill.
+In chapter three, methodology of the study is described which includes research approach, empirical methods or techniques, study area and sample selection, and presentation of the results as well.
+Chapter four describes the demographic and information literacy related features of the students and library professionals.
+Chapter five represents the estimated results of this study including the level of students' information literacy skill, the level of the role of university library, the impact of university library role on the students' information literacy skill, and the major constraints to achieve students' information literacy skill.
 Finally, the chapter six reveals conclusion of the study including summary, recommendation of a model planning and limitations of the study.